SmartCodeDeveloper/SmartCodeDeveloper/README.md

 ## I warmly welcome you!
-   - I am a Senior Web and Blockchain developer with 5+ years of experience, and have good experience in this field.
+   - I am a Senior Web & Mobile and Blockchain developer with 5+ years of experience, and have good experience in this field.
    - I have completed a lot of Ecommerce websites and Company websites using MERN stack, Shopify and JS frameworks.
    - I have specialized the ICO, IDO, DeFi, DEX, NFT minting and marketplace, NFT card and casino games on EVM compatible network like Ethereum, BSC, Polygon and Solana, Near.